Tensor-reduced atomic density representations

-In conclusion, we introduced a tensor-reduced form of the \ac{ACE} basis for modelling symmetric functions of local atomic neighbour environments that eliminates the ${\cal O}\left(N^\nu S^\nu\right)$ scaling of the basis set size with the number of chemical elements and radial basis functions.
+In conclusion, we introduced a tensor-reduced form of the \ac{ACE} basis for modelling symmetric functions of local atomic neighbour environments that eliminates the $\mathcal{O}\left(N^\nu S^\nu\right)$ scaling of the basis set size with the number of chemical elements and radial basis functions.
 Intuitively, the construction can be thought of as mixing the element and radial channels and then only coupling these channels to themselves when constructing the higher order many-body basis.
 We derived this new embedded basis from a symmetric tensor decomposition and explored its connection to tensor-sketching.
 We showed that this reduced basis is also systematic, and that in practice it can enable a 10-fold reduction in basis set size for diverse datasets with many elements, including organic molecules and high entropy alloys.
+When using in a 2-layer message passing network, MACE\cite{MACE2022}, the tensor-decomposition yields state of the art performance.

 \widetext